Optimize st_table (take 2)

 Also there is additional commit which increases usage of

-#12 Updated by Yura Sokolov almost 2 years ago
+#12 Updated by Yura Sokolov about 2 years ago

 As far this ticket not closed, I'll post hash related patch here: